Schero94/Magicmark/README.md

 ## 🙏 Acknowledgments

-Built with ❤️ for the Strapi community.
+Built for the Strapi community.

 Special thanks to:
 - Strapi team for the amazing CMS